 The basic requirement is a German final degree or an equivalent foreign degree that qualifies for a profession (e.g. Bachelor).

-Within previous undergraduate studies, students must have acquired a minimum of 50 ECTS credits in economics and a minimum of 30 ECTS credits in quantitative methods (mathematics, statistics and econometrics).
+Within former undergraduate studies, students must have acquired a minimum of 30 ECTS credits in economics and a minimum of 18 ECTS credits in quantitative methods (mathematics, statistics and econometrics).
+The sum of ECTS credits must account for at least 72 ECTS credits.
+Please also note important information about prior knowledge of econometrics.
+Important information on prior knowledge of econometrics can be found here.

 Certificate of language skills in English, level: B2 CEFR or higher.
 Exceptions: Applicants who have a bachelor’s degree from a university where English is the official teaching language and applicants who have been taught English at school for six years or longer.
 You can find further information on language skills in English here.